 Once you have logged in, click on the link to the game and empire you wish to issue orders for.
 This takes you to the screen that describes the game at it's current state.
 The image at the right shows what a typical game-menu-screen might look like while a game is running.
 From this screen you can email the administrator (at the link covering their name), you can see what the campaign rules are, or you can click on the scenario icons (shown here to the right of the empires who have those scenarios) to see the particulars of each scenario (how to set up, what the special rules of the scenario are, and what ships are involved after the bidding process is finished.)

 The first column is the most important, and every order given needs to have this drop-down set to the type of order you wish to give.
-These orders might be to bid a ship to a scenario, to rename something, mark one of your ships destroyed during a scenario, or to designate the defender of a scenario as successful or unsuccessful.
+These orders might be to rename something, mark one of your ships destroyed during a scenario, or to designate the defender of a scenario as successful or unsuccessful.
 The remaining drop-downs provide details to the order selected in the first column.
 Any drop-downs selected that don't factor into the context of the order will be ignored.

 The second column selects which of your ships to use in the order.
 This is used to select which ship to bid to a scenario, which of your ships were crippled or destroyed in a scenario, or which ship to convert, refit, or repair.
 Note that, per the campaign rules, ships which are sent back for repair, conversion, or refit, cannot be bid to a scenario.
 Attempts to bid a ship that is also being sent back for work will fail (the refit, et.al. will be successful, but the bid will be unsuccessful.)